gurvancampion/turborepo-nuxt-boilerplate/README.md

 # Turborepo starter

-This is an official pnpm starter turborepo.
+This is a monorepo with Nuxt, Histoire & VitePress.

 ## What's inside?